 Return Hearing After The Ex-Parte Non-Molestation Order

-Within 14 days of the ex-parte non-molestation order being made against a person, the court will list the matter for hearing, providing the respondent with an opportunity to respond to the ex-parte non-molestation order.
+Within 14 days of the ex parte non-molestation order being made against a person, the court will list the matter for hearing, giving the respondent an opportunity to respond to it.

 What Options are Available to the Respondent After an ex parte Non-Molestation Order?